scottgal/mostlylucid.dse/code_evolver/SPECIFICATION_BASED_SELECTION.md

 ## Overview

-This document describes a **future enhancement** to Code Evolver that will enable specification-driven model selection.
+This document describes a **future enhancement** to mostlylucid DiSE that will enable specification-driven model selection.
 Instead of manually choosing models or tiers, users will provide performance specifications (e.g., "respond within 10 seconds", "use less than $0.01", "achieve 95% accuracy"), and the system will automatically select the optimal model and configuration to meet those requirements.

 ## Current State vs. Future